wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ![image](./media/2017-06-19_12_33_00.png)

-    To make sure that Eclipse knows about the new packages we added to the build, go to the `gradle tasks` tab in the bottom pane.
+    To make sure that Eclipse knows about the new packages we added to the build, go to the `Gradle Tasks` tab in the bottom pane.

-    If Eclipse does not show the `gradle tasks` tab you can activate it via the menu.
+    If Eclipse does not show the `Gradle Tasks` tab you can activate it via the menu.
 Click `Window` -> `Show View` -> `Other...`.

     ![image](./media/2017-06-19_12_49_00.png)